yURInation02/Activity-Picker/README.md

 TO DO Feature:
     - Toggle show/no show table
-    - Picked activity shows up on a screen as a overlay
+    - ✅Picked activity shows up on a screen as a overlay
+    - add animation for the Overlay
     - Recently picked activty has lower chance of being picked again at Default
         - But, set priority to alter the likelihood of being picked consectively
-        - Maybe Object??
     - Select how many activites to pick

 3/31: created a repo